milesroberts-123/poolseq-kmers/README.md

 1. Install mamba

+2. Download the workflow from github

-2. Create a mamba environment with snakemake and any plugins you need
+3. Create a mamba environment with snakemake and any plugins you need

 This is how to make new mamba environment named snakemake with snakemake and the slurm plugin installed.
 If you are not running the workflow on a SLURM cluster, you can install a different pluggin